Danderson123/Amira/README.md

 ### With Docker

-Amira and its dependencies can be run through Singularity.
+Amira and its dependencies can be run through docker.
 First build the container with:

 ```bash
 sudo singularity build amira.img Singularity.def